jliszka/jliszka.github.com/_posts/2013-08-19-climbing-the-probability-distribution-ladder.md

 ### The geometric distribution

-The [geometric distribution](http://en.wikipedia.org/wiki/Geometric_distribution) is a discrete distribution that can be constructed from the Bernoulli distribution (a biased coin flip).
+The [geometric distribution](http://en.wikipedia.org/wiki/Geometric_distribution) is a discrete distribution that can be constructed from the Bernoulli distribution (essentially a biased coin flip).
 Although recall that the Bernoulli distribution itself can be [constructed from the uniform distribution]({{ page.previous.url }}) pretty easily.